Templar Protocol User Guide

 U

-: The percentage of supplied assets currently borrowed.
-Calculated as: borrowed_amount / total_supplied_amount
+Utilization Rate: The percentage of supplied assets currently borrowed.
+Calculated as: borrowed_amount / total_supplied_amount.

 W